-The baths are open all year round, subject to maintenance and cleaning.
+The Merewether Baths are open all year round, subject to maintenance and cleaning.
 We clean, manage and maintain these facilities and always try to find the balance between availability and cleanliness.
-At present, both Newcastle and Merewether are cleaned weekly and the cleaning schedule is available under Documents.
-Newcastle Ocean Baths, due to its age, is closed for three to four weeks in winter for scheduled maintenance.
+At present, Merewether Baths are cleaned weekly and the cleaning schedule is available under Documents.

-Merewether Baths are cleaned every 2nd Monday and every Thursday during the season.
+Merewether Ocean Baths are cleaned every Thursday during the season.

 View Larger Map

 The revitalisation of the Newcastle Ocean Baths is underway, with stage one works to improve the safety, water quality and accessibility of the much-loved community facility.